jandaa/masters-thesis/README.md

 - Ubuntu 18.04+
 - Python 3.6+
-- g++ 9.3.0
+- gcc 9.3.0+

 ## Getting Started

-Follow these steps chronologically to start using this project.
+Follow these steps chronologically to get started using this project.
 For those running on SLURM clusters, skip ahead to the SLURM section.

 ### Python

 Make sure that you have a compatable python version.
-Install using:
+Install using

 ```shell
 sudo apt-get install python3